bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 ### Designing the CLI Syntax

-Before trying to implement the app's functionality, I need to decide on the exact features to offer, and how to facilitate user input.
-In other words, what flags, options, and arguments would the command support and expect?
+Before trying to implement the app's functionality, I needed to decide on the exact features to offer, and how to facilitate user input.
+In other words, what flags, options, and arguments would the command required and support?

-I like the common sub-command design pattern used by commands like `git`.
-With this design pattern a single top-level command expects to be passed a subcommand as the first argument, and this sub-command will determine which of the app's supported actions to execute.
+My first decision was to adopt the commonly used sub-command design pattern.
+In this series the best example of this approach is the `git` command.
+With this design pattern, a single top-level command expects to be passed a subcommand as the first argument, and this sub-command will determine which of the app's supported actions to execute.
 For example, `git clone` to clone a repo, and `git commit` to commit changes to a branch.

 Given the functionality I wanted to provide, I chose the following sub-commands:

-1. `linkify generate-link` with the alias `linkify generate` to actually generate links
+1. `linkify generate-link` with the alias `linkify generate` to generate links.
-2. `linkify show-defaults` with the alias `linkify defaults` to show users the default settings the command uses
+2. `linkify show-defaults` with the alias `linkify defaults` to show users the default settings the command uses.
-3. `linkify show-config` with the alias `linkify config` to show the users their currently loaded configuration
+3. `linkify show-config` with the alias `linkify config` to show the users their currently loaded configuration.
-4. `linkify preview-page-data` with the alias `linkify page-data` to fetch the `PageData` object for a given URL to help users develop their headline extraction logic
+4. `linkify preview-page-data` with the alias `linkify page-data` to fetch and display the `PageData` object for a given URL.
+This is very helpful when developing headline extraction logic!

 Commander.js automatically adds a final `linkify help` sub-command.
 Assuming you follow best practices and assign descriptions to the commands, flags, and options you define, the output will be genuinely useful to your users.

-Next, before figuring out the details for each sub-command, you need to choose your list of global flags and options.
-I chose to add just a few:
+Next, before figuring out the details for each sub-command, I needed to choose the list of global flags and options to support.
+I kept it simple:

 * `-V` or `--version` to echo the version number
 * `-C` or `--config` for specifying a configuration file path